thedataquarry/zola-blog/content/posts/embedded-db-2/index.md

 I hope this post made it clear why Kùzu is such an exciting graph database.
 Its embedded nature makes it extremely easy to integrate with existing data workflows, with minimal infrastructure setup.
 Most importantly, it aims to scale to very large graphs via its key innovations in query processing and performance, which is the main bottleneck in graph analytics today.
 Another key advantage of embedded databases like Kùzu is the additional reduction in latency due to the fact that queries run within the application layer itself, eliminating the serialization/deserialization overhead of passing blobs of data from a remote server to the application instance.

-Even though Kùzu is currently designed to run on a single node only, it follows the DuckDB philosophy of doing the **most** work possible while utilizing multiple threads and as much memory as is available, so it's possible to get a lot more done than one might imagine on a single machine.
+Even though Kùzu is designed to run in-process on a single node, it follows the DuckDB philosophy of doing the most work possible while utilizing multiple threads and as much memory as is available, so it's possible to get a lot more done than one might imagine on a single node.
 This is a very different approach from Neo4j's approach to scalability, which uses a "fabric" architecture, requiring far more complex infrastructure, not to mention that it's a lot more expensive to run.

 If you've read along this far, you may be wondering, how large of a graph can one analyze in Kùzu?
 Based on my conversations with the Kùzu team over the last several months, it's amply clear that Kùzu can scale to graphs that contain hundreds of millions of nodes and billions of edges.
 In fact, Kùzu is regularly tested on the [LDBC-100](https://ldbcouncil.org/benchmarks/snb/) graph benchmark, i.e., the 100 Gb variant of this dataset that contains ~280M nodes and 1.7B edges.

-I have no doubts that I will be pushing for Kùzu's use in OLAP-querying large graphs in production, especially for datasets containing many-to-many relationships and a large number of cliques/cycles.
-The added bonus is that it's a lot easier for graph data scientists and machine learning practitioners to connect their Kùzu graph to ML libraries like Pytorch Geometric (all it takes is `pip install kuzu`, without any added infrastructure), so there's scope for loads more interesting work there!
+Kùzu's ability to perform OLAP-querying on large graphs makes a lot of sense in production, especially for datasets containing many-to-many relationships and a large number of cliques/cycles.
+The added bonus is that it's a lot easier for graph data scientists and machine learning practitioners to connect their Kùzu graph to ML libraries like Pytorch Geometric (all it takes is `pip install kuzu`, without any added infrastructure).

 Thanks for reading this far, and consider going to Kuzu's [GitHub repo](https://github.com/kuzudb/kuzu), giving them a star ⭐️ and showing them some ❤️ on [Slack](#additional-resources).